-However, there are several key differences.
+However, there are several key differences between an IVA and a DRO...
 For example:

 Generally, a Debt Relief Order can be a preferred solution if you cannot afford to make any monthly payments and have limited assets.
 However, as everyone’s circumstances are different, it’s essential to seek specialist debt advice before committing to one solution.